SaltyQuetzals/estaciones/README.md

 # Estaciones
 Got a pile of "Liked" songs in your Spotify?

 One of those people who can't be bothered to create intricate playlists?
-Wish you didn't have to keep hitting shuffle as often?
+Wish you didn't have to keep skipping tracks until you find a song you like?

 Same.